apostrophecms/apostrophe-passport/README.md

 ### `email`

-Either of these will match on any email address in the user's profile, whether it is an array in `.emails` containing objects with `.value` properties (as with Google), an array of strings in `.emails`, or just an `email` string property.
-To minimize confusion you can also set `match` to `emails` which has the same effect.
+This will match on any email the authentication provider indicates they own, whether it is an array in the `.emails` property of their profile containing objects with `.value` properties (as with Google), an array of strings in `.emails`, or just an `email` string property. *To minimize confusion you can also set `match` to `emails` which has the same effect.
+Either way it will check all three cases.*

-You may wish to accept only users from one email domain, which is very handy if your company's email is hosted by Google (aka "G Suite").
-For that, also set the `emailDomain` option to the domain name you wish to allow.
-All others are rejected.

 ### `username`